Our educators and guides focus on providing a well-rounded set of educational experiences. Join us today and experience mountains differently!

 Outdoor activities are extremely weather dependent, specifically if you are hiking, camping or moving through mountainous environments.
 This full day mountain weather course will assist you in basic mountain weather knowledge from common mountain weather to identification of hazardous weather.

-Land Base Learning for your Class
+Land Base Learning

 Typically land-based learning has occurred within the family and community using knowledge holders of the specific activity one wants to learn.
 Knowledge holders not only pass on specific skills but the importance of not just learning but continuing the knowledge.
 Our instruction focuses on the mountains and the skills necessary in working and being in the mountains.